Peer Specialists

 Peer Services have been billable in some states for many years, including Florida.
 Currently, services provided by peer specialists are billable through both the Department of Children & Families (DCF) and Medicaid.
 Covered services through DCF and Medicaid are ONLY billable for services provided by Certified Recovery Peer Specialists (CRPS).

 Check out our FREE PSCFL Career Center for the latest employment opportunities posted by employers from all around the state.
 Job opportunities for Peer Specialists are on the rise in Florida, so be sure to check the CRPS Employment Database regularly for the latest job opportunities.
+You may also become a member to subscribe to job posting updates.

 If there are no CRPS job openings in your area at this time, please feel free to upload your resume to our database for CRPS employers to access.
-Please note, resumes uploaded to our database will be visible to the general public; and although the intended purpose of uploading a resume is to allow employers access to these resumes for recruitment, we can not guarantee job placement.
+Please note, resumes uploaded to our database will be visible to the general public; and although the intended purpose of uploading a resume is to allow employers access to these resumes for recruitment, we cannot guarantee job placement.